HumanSignal/label-studio/docs/source/guide/manage_users.md

 For example, you might set up one of the following possible configurations:
 - One organization for your company, with one workspace for the support department and another for the development team, with specific projects in each workspace for different types of customer requests.
   <img src="/images/LSE/LSE-one-org-many-workspaces.jpg" alt="Diagram showing Label Studio with one organization with multiple workspaces and projects within each workspace."/>
-- Multiple organizations, such as one for the customer claims department and another for the customer support department, with specific workspaces in each organization for specific types of insurance, such as home insurance claims and auto insurance claims, and specific projects in each workspace for types of claims, such as Accident Claims, Injury Claims, Natural Disaster Claims.
+- Multiple organizations, such as one for the customer claims department and another for the customer support department, with specific workspaces in each organization for specific types of insurance.
+For example, home insurance claims and auto insurance claims, and specific projects in each workspace for types of claims, such as Accident Claims, Injury Claims, and Natural Disaster Claims.
 The Customer support organization might have workspaces specific to the types of support queues, with projects for specific types of calls received.
 <img src="/images/LSE/LSE-multiple-orgs-workspaces.jpg" alt="Diagram showing Label Studio with three organizations, each one with multiple workspaces and projects within each workspace."/>

 When you assign a user role to an organization member, they hold that role for all workspaces and projects for that organization.